PrecisionXtract/.github/.github/ISSUE_TEMPLATE/closeout_project.md

 - [ ] Add clinical codes used to the wiki
 - [ ] Add the analytic file data dictionary to wiki
 - [ ] Document programs on the wiki
-- [ ] Documnet data related decisions on the wiki
+- [ ] Document data related decisions on the wiki
 - [ ] Close out issues in the repository
 - [ ] Clean up /projects folder removing any unused files
-- [ ] Make sure all of your files are committeed and pushed to GitHub
+- [ ] Make sure all of your files are committed and pushed to GitHub